Anemia in Babies

 Dizziness and fainting.

 Your baby’s anemia may be due to an iron deficiency.
 This type of anemia commonly affects babies between 9 and 24 months.
-The following are some of the signs and symptoms of anemia due to an iron deficiency:
+Here are some symptoms of anemia in babies due to an iron deficiency:

 Decreased appetite